0xjac/master-thesis/chapters/02-ethereum.md

-# Ethereum, A Decentralized Computing Platform
+# Ethereum, A Decentralised Computing Platform

-The Ethereum network is a decentralized computing platform.
+The Ethereum network is a decentralised computing platform.
 As described in its the white paper, Ethereum "[...] is essentially the ultimate abstract foundational layer: a blockchain with a built-in Turing-complete programming language, allowing anyone to write smart contracts and decentralized applications where they can create their own arbitrary rules for ownership, transaction formats and state transition functions" \citep{buterin2013whitepaper}.
 This differentiates Ethereum from Bitcoin which is a trustless peer-to-peer version of electronic cash and lacks a Turing-complete language.

 ## The Ether Currency And Gas